conneroisu/gpt2/README.md

 # gpt2

-A implementation of the GPT-2 language model in Golang.
+A pure-go implementation of the GPT-2 language model in Golang.

 ## Usage